Dorian8013/algo/docs/firewalls.md

 ### Server Firewall

 During installation rAlgo configures the Linux [Netfilter](https://en.wikipedia.org/wiki/Netfilter) firewall on the server.
 The rules added are required for rAlgoVPN to work properly.
-The package `netfilter-persistent` is used to load the IPv4 and IPv6 rules files that rAlgo generates and stores in `/etc/iptables`.
+The package `netfilter-persistent` is used to load the IPv4 files that rAlgo generates and stores in `/etc/iptables`.
 The rules for IPv6 are only generated if the server appears to be properly configured for IPv6.
 The use of conflicting firewall packages on the server such as `ufw` will likely break rAlgoVPN.

 ### External Firewall